Table and pivot table visualizations

-You can use table visualizations to present data in a structured format with customizable elements such as custom and conditional formatting, hyperlinks, and images.
-This page explains how to control data presentation in table visualizations.
+You can use table and pivot table visualizations to present data in a structured format with customizable elements such as custom and conditional formatting, hyperlinks, and images.
+This page explains how to control data presentation in table and pivot table visualizations.

 What's the difference between a table visualization and the results table?